 OUR MISSION: Partner with the community to inspire sustainable solutions for protecting our rich biodiversity, our future and our planet.

 The Zoo and its 24 employees aim to promote life-long care and respect for all animals and to create an awareness of conservation and the reliance of humanity on coexisting in a healthy and functionally connected ecosystem.
 We aspire to leave guests with a passion to protect wildlife and their habitats as we continually make improvements to the zoo and guest experience to deliver this messaging.

-Zoodoo is a guest funded Tasmanian Wildlife Park that has been operating for 22 years providing local Tasmanians & visitors to Tasmania with a unique opportunity to appreciate and interact with animals.
-In its 22nd year of operation a new vision for the future is now being carried forward by owner/director Donna Cuttriss and the Zoodoo team, leading the way with an exciting new direction and vision for the future that will be centered on partnerships, collaboration, conservation and community engagement encouraging a move towards a sustainable future for all - much more than a zoo!
-With around 1 in 20 Tasmanians visiting the zoo annually and a total of 55,000 guests, we have a wide reach within and beyond our community.
+Zoodoo is a guest funded Tasmanian Wildlife Park that has been operating for 24 years providing local Tasmanians & visitors to Tasmania with a unique opportunity to appreciate and interact with animals.
+In its 24t year of operation a new vision for the future is now being carried forward by owner/director Donna Cuttriss and the Zoodoo team, leading the way with an exciting new direction and vision for the future that will be centered on partnerships, collaboration, conservation and community engagement encouraging a move towards a sustainable future for all - much more than a zoo!
+With around 61,000 guests annually, we have a wide reach within and beyond our community.

 We aspire to become the pride of our community and inspire action for change.